 The following is my adaptation of Allan Maki’s take on how the NHL is becoming like the NFL.
+In every bracketed insert of [sales], I’ve simply replaced his reference to [the NHL].
 The parallels between his observations in hockey with what we’re seeing in business-to-business sales strike me as too profound to ignore.
-The wisdom in these observations is his, and apply to hockey.
-The mistakes, in my adaptation of his observations to sales, are mine.
+The wisdom in the parallels to the NFL is his; the mistakes, if any, in the connections back to sales are mine.

 In a multitude of ways, [sales] is becoming more like the National Football League.
 More reliant on coaching.
 More prone to systems.
 More dependent on video replays.